• Skip to primary navigation

 Instructions

-• Pat pork chops dry on all sides with a paper towel - this will help the breading adhere.
+• Pat pork chops dry on all sides with a paper towel - this helps the breading adhere.
 Season pork chops with salt and pepper and set aside.

 • In a shallow bowl, whisk egg.
 In a second shallow bowl, combine bread crumbs, parmesan cheese, and garlic powder.

 • In a pan over medium heat, add olive oil.
-When hot, add pork chops, making sure not to overcrowd the pan (you may need to cook in 2 batches).
-Cook for about 4-5 minutes per side, or until breading is golden brown and pork chop lifts easily from the pan.
-Remove from heat and serve.
+When hot, add pork chops, taking care not to overcrowd the pan (you may need to cook in 2 batches).
+Cook for about 3-5 minutes per side, or until pork chop registers at 145 degrees Fahrenheit in the center.
+Breading will be golden brown and pork chops will lift easily from the pan (time depends entirely on the thickness of your particular pork chops and the heat of your stovetop).
+Remove from heat, allow to rest for 3 minutes, then serve.

 Equipment Recommendations